How to Perfect Mango Sticky Rice at Home

 Though there are practically endless varieties of rice, khao niao is a glutinous rice that is sticky to the touch, and a staple food in northeast Thailand.
 As a child, I would drive my parents mad by rolling my sticky rice into balls like a snowman, since they’re very malleable and shapeable.

-“I always loved the texture and the flavor,” shares Chef Intu-on Kornnawong, who just opened the highly anticipated Jo’s Modern Thai in Oakland, California, following his time as a chef at the Michelin-starred Kin Khao.
+“I always loved the texture and the flavor,” shares Chef Intu-on Kornnawong, owner of Jo’s Modern Thai in Oakland, California, previously a chef at the Michelin-starred Kin Khao.
 “In the Isaan region, where I grew up, they believe that eating sticky rice gives you the energy to help make you work hard.
 In my little hometown, we also have a really nice mango sticky rice shop—it was so, so good and made me love it, so I learned how to make it from my grandma.
 She made the best coconut sticky rice.”

 Coconut milk is also an integral part of nearly any dessert eaten in Thailand, drizzled over fruit, or integrated with rice into glutinous cakes that are wrapped in banana or lotus leaves.
 The coconut milk is really what brings all the elements of khao niao mamuang together, adding a creamy sweetness that rounds out the dish.